 Google launched Core Web Vitals in 2020, are a set of metrics related to speed, responsiveness and visual stability based on the user experience.
 So, it is important to know that the metric has changed on how your website performs.
 Before, it was Page Speed and Y Slow Score on GTMetrix to measure.
 Now, it is a Core Web Vitals.
 On top of that, yourtripguy.com was built on the WIX Platform and the client was not happy in terms of Performance and usability.
 So, I have decided to move to WordPress, one of the best platforms to have a website on.
 In fact, 40% of the websites on the Internet are on WordPress Platform.

 There is a difference between WIX and WordPress.
-WIX is a Website Builder whereas WordPress is a Content Management System (CMS).
+WIX is a Website Builder, whereas WordPress is a Content Management System (CMS).
 WIX has benefit in terms of Ease of Use, Functionality, and features like built in options.
 But, it also has downsides like owning rights, migration to other platforms and closed source.
-On the other side, WordPress is far and way outclasses WIX when it comes to choice of themes, control over your data and customization of your development.
+On the other side, WordPress is far and way outclasses WIX when it comes to choice of themes, control over your data and customisation of your development.
 For yourtripguy.com, we choose WordPress, but you can check out the in dept explanation by SEMrush on their blog about Wix vs. WordPress.

 Choose a Best Fit Hosting Plan